AICDEV/Mimecraft/readme.md

 ```
 { extension: '', type: '' }
 ```

+### AFTER CHECKOUT OR CLONE THE PROJECT
+After your first checkout or clone please run "yarn install" to install all required dependencies containing in package.json file.

+#### folder structure
+You will find the following folder structure:

+- ./lib (build target folder)
+- ./src (source code base on typescript)

+#### preconfigured commands
+We have the following preconfigured commands that can easily run with yarn [command]:

+- yarn clean (clean the lib folder)
+- yarn build (start build job)

 ### Hint
 You can always ask with "pdf" or ".pdf" for example.